Chickahominy people

 The Chickahominy are a federally recognized tribe of Virginian Native Americans who primarily live in Charles City County, located along the James River midway between Richmond and Williamsburg in the Commonwealth of Virginia.
 This area of the Tidewater is not far from where they were living in 1600, before the arrival of colonists from England.
 They were officially recognized by the state in 1983 and by the federal government in January 2018.

 The Eastern Chickahominy split from the main tribe in 1983 and were recognized as a separate tribe by the state that year, and by the federal government in January 2018.
 They are based in New Kent County, about 25 mi east of Richmond.
 Neither tribe has an Indian reservation, having been displaced from their land by colonial settlement in the 17th century, but they have purchased lands that they devote to communal purposes.

 Both tribes are among the 11 who have organized and been officially recognized by Virginia since 1983.
 Federal status was granted to the Chickahominy and Eastern Chickahominy tribes through passage of the Thomasina E. Jordan Indian Tribes of Virginia Federal Recognition Act of 2017 on January 30, 2018.

 History

+Early History

+The Chickahominy ("The Coarse Ground Corn People") lived along the Chickahominy River and were among numerous independent nations who had long occupied the Tidewater area.
+During their early history, the Chickahominy made shell-tempered pottery, dispersed towns and maize agricultural fields.
+In 500 AD, the Chickahominy began burying their dead in collective ossuaries centuries before neighboring nations.
+In the middle of the river valley, the Chickahominy constructed sites for intertown gatherings and burial grounds in marshy areas.
+The lower portion of the river had fortified towns and facilities for feasting.

-The Chickahominy ("The Coarse Ground Corn People") were among numerous independent Algonquian-speaking tribes who had long occupied the Tidewater area.
-They were led by mungai ("great men"), who were part of a council of elders and religious leaders.
-The Chickahominy's original territory consisted of the land along the Chickahominy River (named by the English after them), from the mouth of the river at its confluence with the James River, near Jamestown in present-day Charles City County, to what is now known as New Kent County, Virginia.
+At contact, the Chickahominy were composed of 16 towns led by 8 Mungai ("great men") in council with elders (Cawcawwasoughs) and religious leaders.
+According to Woodard and Moretti-Langholtz, it is also possible the nation was composed of 8 clans and 2 moieties with a Mungai for each clan.
+The Chickahominy's original territory consisted of the land along the Chickahominy River (named by the English after them), from the mouth of the river at its confluence with the James River, near Jamestown in present-day Charles City County, to what is now New Kent County, Virginia.
+The Chickahominy maintained abundant stocks of fish and migratory birds.
+They also practiced Three Sisters agriculture with maize, beans and squash, with corn possibly making up 50% of the Chickahominy diet.